MotusWTS/motusClient/inst/doc/upstream_api.md

    gps_for_tag_project (projectID, batchID, ts, authToken)

-       - projectID; integer project ID of tags
+       - projectID; integer; project ID of tags
-       - batchID: integer batchID where tags from projectID were detected
+       - batchID: integer; batchID where tags from projectID were detected
        - ts: largest gps timestamp we *already* have for this batch
        - authToken: authorization token returned by authenticate_user